Sifu (video game): Plot

 Finally, the martial artist goes after Yang himself, confronting him at his private sanctuary.
-Yang explains that the sifu abandoned him when his loved ones were close to death, which led him to turn against his former master.
-After a fierce fight, the martial artist strikes Yang in the chest, killing him the same way he did their father.
-Upon doing so, however, the martial artist sees two graves and learns that Yang tried to steal the talisman to save his dying wife and daughter, but was stopped from doing so by the sifu, who declared that Yang lost his worthiness by dishonoring his oath and expelled him from the school.
-The talisman then tells the martial artist of the importance of Wude (the morality of martial arts) and sends them back in time, to the beginning of their quest.
-The martial artist again has to defeat each of the five targets, but this time they have the option to spare their enemies, who in turn show gratefulness and stop fighting them.
+Yang reveals his Earth talisman can revive life.
+After a fierce fight, Yang attempts to disarm the martial artist of the pendant, but the student deflects the attack and strikes Yang in the chest, killing him the same way he did their father.
+Upon doing so, the martial artist sees two graves by a tree in a vision and learns that Yang tried to steal the Earth talisman to save his dying wife and daughter, but was stopped from doing so by the sifu, who declared that Yang lost his worthiness by dishonoring his oath and expelled him from the school.
+The pendant then tells the martial artist of the importance of Wude (the morality of martial arts).He who has Kung-Fu and Wude, makes the other know he can break him.
+His hands go out like lightning, and the other does not want to fight anymore.With this knowledge, the martial artist's pendant sends them back in time to the beginning of their quest.
+The martial artist again has to defeat each of the five targets, but this time they have the option to spare their enemies.
+By seeing the student's ability to kill them yet instead having shown restraint, the Dawn Group have their fighting spirits broken.

 The game has two endings, depending on the player's actions: